-What foods can cause a severe allergic reaction or anaphylaxis in children?
+What foods can cause a severe allergic reaction or anaphylaxis in children and teenagers?

-The most common foods that can cause a severe allergic reaction include milk, eggs, peanuts, tree nuts such as almonds, cashews, hazelnuts or walnuts, fish and shellfish, sesame seeds, soy and wheat.
+The most common foods that can cause severe allergic reactions in children and teenagers include milk, eggs, peanuts, tree nuts such as almonds, cashews, hazelnuts or walnuts, fish and shellfish, sesame seeds, soy, and wheat.

 What can I do to help avoid a reaction?

-Children with severe food allergies must avoid even very small amounts of the food to which they are allergic.
-Steps you can take to lower the chance of a reaction include:
+Children and teenagers with severe food allergies must avoid eating even very small amounts of the food that they are allergic to.
+Steps you can take to lower the chance of an allergic reaction include:

 - Learn how to recognize allergens on food labels.
-Different words can be used to describe the same allergen on an ingredient list, such as the word whey in place of milk.
-For information about food allergens, visit the Canadian Food Inspection Agency website at www.inspection.gc.ca/english/fssa/labeti/allerg/allerge.shtml.
+For information about food allergens and food labelling, visit the Canadian Food Inspection Agency website at www.inspection.gc.ca/english/fssa/labeti/allerg/allerge.shtml.

-- Read food labels each time you shop and before serving foods.
+- Read food labels each time you shop and before preparing foods.
 Ingredient lists can change from time to time.
-Do not give your child food from bulk bins or prepared foods without ingredient lists.
+Do not give your child products without ingredient lists or food from bulk bins.

 - Try new foods at home where you can watch your child.
 When away from home, your child should only eat foods brought from home or approved by you.